bsutton/pig_server/README.md

 As part of the install you need to decide if you will use HTTP or HTTPS to access PiGation.
-If you want to use HTTPS then your PI must be exposed on the internate (using NAT) with both port 80 and 443 open.
+If you want to use HTTPS then your PI must be exposed on the internet (using NAT) with both port 80 and 443 open.

 If you don't understand how to configure NAT then just choose HTTP.